Skip to Main Content

 Planning a Visit to Val de Vie Estate

 Val de Vie Estate is located on the R301 Jan van Riebeeck Drive in Paarl, roughly an hour from central Cape Town depending on traffic through the N1 corridor.
 The Paarl wine route is most rewarding between March and May, when harvest activity in the valley gives the estates a different energy and the light through the Berg River valley is at its most useful for understanding what the landscape is actually contributing to the wine.
 Autumn visits also avoid the high-summer heat that compresses the visitor experience at some of the more exposed estates along the route.
-Given that booking details for Val de Vie are leading confirmed through current channels, arriving with prior contact is advisable rather than assuming walk-in access, which is the general approach at the Prestige tier across Paarl estates.
+Given that booking details for Val de Vie are best confirmed through current channels, arriving with prior contact is advisable rather than assuming walk-in access, which is the general approach at the Prestige tier across Paarl estates.
 For a broader picture of what Paarl offers across its restaurant and wine estate range, our full Paarl guide covers the valley comprehensively.

 Same-City Peers